Critical Points in Quantum Generative Models: The Loss Landscape of Wishart Hypertoroidal Random Fields

-Though Eq.~\eqref{eq:crt_dist_intro} gives the exact distribution of critical points, it is difficult to use in practice.
-As mentioned in Sec.~\ref{sec:loss_landscape_whrf_intro}, this difficulty comes from the expectation over eigenvalues of the sum of independent Wishart and Gaussian matrices.
-Surprisingly, however, the eigenvalues of both Wishart and Gaussian orthogonal matrices converge in distribution to \emph{fixed} distributions.
-Roughly, asymptotically in the size of the matrix, the eigenvalue distribution of all normalized Wishart matrices are the same (given by the \emph{Marchenko--Pastur distribution}) and the eigenvalue distribution of all Gaussian orthogonal matrices are the same (given by the \emph{Wigner semicircle distribution}).
-Putting aside deviations from this convergence for the moment, an asymptotic treatment of Eq.~\eqref{eq:crt_dist_intro} can be given when considering the asymptotic behavior of the eigenvalue distribution of the sum of these matrices.
+Though Theorem~\ref{thm:exact_crt_dist} gives the exact distribution of critical points, it is difficult to use in practice.
+This difficulty comes from the expectation over eigenvalues of the sum of independent Wishart and Gaussian matrices.
+Surprisingly, however, the eigenvalues of both Wishart and Gaussian orthogonal matrices converge to \emph{fixed} distributions.
+Essentially, asymptotically in the size of the matrix, the eigenvalue distribution of all normalized Wishart matrices are the same (given by the \emph{Marchenko--Pastur distribution}) and the eigenvalue distribution of all Gaussian orthogonal matrices are the same (given by the \emph{Wigner semicircle distribution}).

-Luckily, we can characterize the asymptotic distribution of eigenvalues of the sum well using the tools of \emph{free probability theory}.
+Luckily, we can characterize the asymptotic distribution of eigenvalues of the sums of these matrices using the tools of \emph{free probability theory}.
 Roughly, free probability theory is the probability theory of noncommutative random variables (e.g. random matrices).
 As the distribution of the sum of two random variables in commutative probability theory can be described by the convolution of the distributions of the two independent random variables, so can the \emph{free convolution} of the distributions of two \emph{freely independent} noncommutative random variables.
 Using the asymptotic free independence of Wishart and Gaussian orthogonal random variables, we are able to show that asymptotically the eigenvalue distribution of their sum weakly converges to the free convolution of a Marchenko--Pastur distribution with a semicircle distribution.